 Focus on the US Constitutional system, its foundations, form, and function.
 Further, the course emphasizes the three branches of government, civic responsibilities, and civil rights issues in the US and Arizona.
-State and ACCRS Standards are covered throughout the semester.
+State and ACCRS Standards are covered throughout the semester. .
 This class emphasizes the common core connectors to skills and concepts taught in US/Arizona Government.
 Course content and instruction will be differentiated to meet the specialized needs of the students.
-Registration Preference will be given to students taking the MSAADuration: 1 Semester Credit Type: Social Studies
+Registration Preference will be given to students taking the MSAA Duration: 1 Semester democracy and prepares students for the academic rigors of higher education and the working world.
+Students will participate in several simulated congressional hearings, discovering the contemporary relevance of the Constitution and the Bill of Rights, with additional emphasis being placed on thorough examination of the US founding documents, US Supreme Court cases, and the US Legal System.
+Students may also have an opportunity to compete at the district, state, and national level against other schools participating in the We the People course.
+This rigorous course meets the Arizona State Standards for a high school Government course.

-We the People: The Citizen & The Constitution[^] SS120 AZ04151 Grade: 12 Credit: 0.5 We the People: The Citizen and the Constitution co
+We the People: The Citizen & The Constitution^ SS120 AZ04151 Grade: 12 Credit: 0.5 We the People: The Citizen and the Constitution course enhances students' understanding of the American constitutional